 (92) On Barack Obama, in 2008 a Democratic Super PAC poll tested characterizations of Obama based on his Muslim heritage, and his past use of cocaine.

 (93) Basket of deplorables?
-John Podesta stated in one email that Hillary Clinton “has begun to hate everyday Americans”.
-(There is a little debate as to whether he meant the phrase, “everyday Americans”.)
+In an email to John Podesta, Jennifer Palmieri stated that Hillary Clinton “has begun to hate everyday Americans”.

 (94) Using moms: In combating Bernie Sanders on gun control issues, a Hillary Clinton campaign staffer asked, “are there any NYC moms/stories around gun violence that we could include”.